Gastritis: Symptoms, Causes, and Support Strategies

 Reactive gastropathy is a form of gastropathy that develops because of the long-term use or overuse of medications and substances.
 They can irritate and damage the stomach lining, including non-steroidal anti-inflammatory drugs (NSAIDs), alcohol, and bile from bile reflux or bariatric surgery (3)

 Using NSAIDs for pain is very common and some people use them on a regular or even on a daily basis.
 This can become a serious issue.
 According to a 2015 case study and review published in Drug, Healthcare and Patient Safety, the use of NSAIDs can lead to gastrointestinal injuries (6).
-While a 2000 study published in Baillieres Best Practice & Research, Clinical Gastroenterology has found that the overuse of NSAIDs can impair the gut barrier and reduce gastric mucosa, which can lead to gastritis, stomach ulcers, and stomach bleeding (7)
+In a 2000 study published in Baillieres Best Practice & Research, Clinical Gastroenterology has found that the overuse of NSAIDs can impair the gut barrier and reduce gastric mucosa, which can lead to gastritis, stomach ulcers, and stomach bleeding (7)

 A 1992 study published in Agent Actions has explained that one of the biggest problems with NSAIDs is that they deplete glutathione levels, which can have detrimental effects on organ function (8).
 As a 2004 study published in Surgery explains, glutathione, an antioxidant is very important for the gut barrier function and integrity, and low levels can lead to all kinds of gut problems, including even a gut barrier failure (9).